ml4sts/ml4sts.github.io/join.md

 - design new plot styles using python plotly and implement them for use in experiments
 - analyze experimental data
 - design new questions to ask people

+Build skills in data science, front end, social impacts of computing and interdisciplinary work.

+Prereq (one of the following):
+- CSC/DSP310 (preferred)
+- other significant Python work and Plotly familiarity

 :::

 ::::